grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 ## **Notices**

 Any notice given by the Members shall be valid only if delivered via the contact information for the Guardians.
+Notices include any votes to change the content of this agreement.

 ## **Official Signatories**

 **In WITNESS WHEREOF**, the duly authorized Guardians of the Economic Commons sign this agreement on the dates indicated below, and agree to abide by the terms of this Agreement.

 1. Member Class or Witness: (Guardian, General Member, Core Service Provider)
 2. Full Name: